-The amount of credit awarded may not be greater than the amount of study successfully completed at the same or lower level (expressed as Griffith equivalent credit points) on which the award of credit is based.
+The amount of credit awarded may not be greater than the amount of study successfully completed (expressed as Griffith equivalent credit points) on which the award of credit is based.

 The upper limit for the granting of credit based on recognition of prior informal and non-formal learning will be one-third of the requirements of the award program.